ukarroum/ykarroum-blog/blog/_posts/2021-01-10-intobject.md

 title: 'Python Internals Serie : Int (Long) Object'
 ---

-In this article, we will read and discuss the implementation details of _int_s in _CPython_.
+In this article, we will read and discuss the implementation details of _ints_ in _CPython_.

 Altough using integers in python is fairly easy :